Hadassah Medical Center: Mount Scopus campus

 The cornerstone for the Hadassah hospital on Mount Scopus was laid in 1934.
 After five years of construction, the complex, designed by architect Erich Mendelsohn, opened its doors in 1939.

 In March 1947, the leader of the Arab Forces in Jerusalem, Abd al-Qadir al-Husayni, threatened to blow up the hospital.
 He did not do so, but attacks were carried out on traffic to and from the hospital.
 On April 13, 1948, an armoured convoy of doctors, nurses, medical students, and other staff made its way to the hospital.
 The group was ambushed, and 78 people were killed in what became known as the Hadassah medical convoy massacre.

 Under the 1949 armistice agreement with Jordan, Mount Scopus was declared a demilitarized enclave and operation of the hospital became impossible.
 The staff moved to temporary quarters in Jerusalem and eventually a new campus was built in Ein Karem.

 Following the Six-Day War, Hadassah Mount Scopus underwent extensive renovations, reopening in 1975.
 With over 300 beds and 30 departments and clinics, including a rehabilitation building and a hospice, the hospital serves all populations in Jerusalem without distinction.
 Over one-third of the patients are Arab.
 In 2011, the Israeli-American actress Natalie Portman, who was born at Hadassah Mount Scopus, starred in a fundraising campaign for the hospital.
-Hadassah Mount-Scopus is currently headed by Dr. Tamar Elram with a staff of 1,200 employs.
+Hadassah Mount-Scopus is currently headed by Prof. Avi Israeli, with a staff of 1,200 employs.

+In 2024, the Gandel Rehabilitation Center was opened in the Mount Scopus campus, offering 140 inpatient beds.

 Ein Karem campus

 From 1948 to 1962, Hadassah hospital operated in rented quarters in five different locations in Jerusalem, including what is now the Anglican International School on Street of the Prophets in Jerusalem.
 In 1961, a new medical complex was built in Ein Karem in southwest Jerusalem under the direction of then-director general Kalman Mann.
-The Hadassah Women's Zionist Organization of America again assisted with funding, and the somewhat out-of-the-way location was chosen in part because an appropriate site was difficult to obtain in the city-center, and Hadassah owned a large plot in Ein Karem.
+The Hadassah Women's Zionist Organization of America again assisted with funding, and the somewhat out-of-the-way location was chosen in part because an appropriate site was difficult to obtain in the city-center, and the Israeli government offered Hadassah owned a plot in Ein Karem to build a new hospital.
 The hospital was designed by Joseph Neufeld, a pioneer of International Style architecture in Israel.

 Prior to the opening of a 19-story hospital tower in 2012, Hadassah Ein Karem had 700 inpatient beds.
 The hospital complex consists of 22 buildings, including the Hebrew University of Jerusalem schools of medicine, dentistry, nursing, public health and pharmacology.

 Since February 27, 2025, the Red Line of the Jerusalem Light Rail serves the campus with two stations : one for the Medical School, another for the main entrance of the hospital.